programandoconro/type-tree/README.md

 # Type-Tree

-Takes a ts file path and serves json with plain extracted types and interfaces.
+> Takes the root path of your ts project and serves `json` file with extracted types and interfaces from ts files.
 It facilitates the visualization of nested types, specially when types are imported from different files.
 You can see it as a type tree creator for your types.

-You can use it in the browser or as a VScode extension.

 ## How to use it:

 ![browser app](./pics/type-tree-json.png)

-This project was created using bun [Bun](https://bun.sh), and [ts-morph](https://ts-morph.com/).
+This project was created using [Bun](https://bun.sh), and [ts-morph](https://ts-morph.com/).
 Follow the next steps to run it locally.

 ### Install dependencies: